 What you'll receive

-- a scholarship, indexed annually ($27,082 in 2018).
-The scholarship is tax exempt, and is for living costs for up to 2 years for masters students and 3 years for PhD students.
+- a scholarship, indexed annually ($28,597 in 2021).
+The scholarship for living costs for up to 2 years for masters students and 3 years for PhD students.

 You can also apply for:

 - a $1,520 relocation allowance

 - a $420 (masters by research), or $840 (PhD) thesis allowance after submitting your thesis.